 Most cases resolve without complications.
-Tympanic membrane perforation presents as discharge from the ear with relief of pain and occurs as a complication of AOM in approximately 7% of cases.9 Spontaneous healing occurs in > 90% of cases.10 Chronic suppurative otitis media is described as persistent perforation with draining exudate for > 6 weeks.
+Tympanic membrane perforation (presenting as pain relieving discharge from ear) is a complication that occurs in approximately 7% of cases.9 Over 90% of perforations heal spontaneously.10 Chronic suppurative otitis media refers to persistent perforation with draining exudate for more than 6 weeks.

-There is no gold standard for the diagnosis of AOM.1 Pain is the major symptom of AOM but the diagnosis should be considered in any child who presents with irritability, lethargy, otorrhoea and fever, with or without localised ear pain.
+There is no gold standard for the diagnosis of AOM.1 Pain is the major symptom, but the diagnosis should be considered in any child who presents with irritability, lethargy, otorrhoea and fever, with or without localised ear pain.
 Infants may present with feeding difficulties.

 History should include specific information on: